ImperialCollegeLondon/ReCoDE-Analysis-of-environmental-literature-with-BERTopic-and-RoBERTa/README.md

 **Furthermore, as a STEMM PhD student at Imperial stepping into a new field such as Sustainability, taking advantage of the NLP tools can significantly enhance the efficiency of literature exploration and review.
 This skill facilitates a seamless transition into interdisciplinary research, empowering you to navigate diverse datasets and extract valuable insights with greater ease and precision.**

-## The Potential of Topic Modeling
+## The Potential of Topic Modelling

-Topic modeling is a technique in NLP and machine learning used to discover abstract "topics" that occur in a collection of documents.
+Topic modelling is a technique in NLP and machine learning used to discover abstract "topics" that occur in a collection of documents.
 The key idea is that documents are made up of mixtures of topics, and that each topic is a probability distribution over words.

 More specifically, topic modeling algorithms like Latent Dirichlet Allocation (LDA) work by: